 Our chiropractors aim to help you achieve a comfortable and complication-free pregnancy and delivery, and support your recovery following the birth of your baby.
 This can be assisted by stabilising the pelvis with a number of chiropractic techniques and specific exercises.

-We use pregnancy pillows to make you more comfortable during treatment, and sell pelvic belts which can help to stabilise the sacroiliac (SI) joints during everyday activities.
+We use pregnancy pillows to make you more comfortable during treatment, particularly in the later stages of pregnancy, and sell pelvic belts which can help to stabilise the sacroiliac (SI) joints during everyday activities.

 For more information on pregnancy-related symptoms and how chiropractic care can help, read more here.